swilliams11/apigee-auth0-external-authorization/README.md

 The `auth0-oauth` proxy does not save the JWT as an external access token.
 Once the client has the JWT, then they should include that as an `Authorization: Bearer` header on subsequent requests.
 All of your other proxies should validate the JWT, with the public certificate, expiry and custom claims.
 Make sure to include the [JWT/JWE/JWS Java Callout](https://github.com/apigee/iloveapis2015-jwt-jwe-jws) written by Dino, which validates JWTs.

 There is only one issue with this approach, Edge will not have the developer details, so you won't know who called your API proxy.
-I will list two approaches to solve this problem:
+There is one approach to solve this problem:
-1. Store the JWT as an External access token
-  * I would recommend validating the JWT before you store it as an external access token.
-2. Validate and decode the JWT, extract the client_id, use the Verify API Key to validate it
+1. Validate and decode the JWT, extract the client_id, use the Verify API Key to validate it.
+This will ensure that the developer details are assigned to the request and your analytics will be updated accordingly.

-Both options accomplish the same goal, to ensure that Apigee Edge has the developer info to populate analytics.

 ### High-level Flow
 * `/authorize` - validates the client ID redirect uri and forwards the request to Auth0 to generate the authorization code.
 * `/redirect` - called by Auth0 and extracts the Auth0 authorization code and saves it in Apigee Edge.
-* `/token` - validates the client ID and redirect URI and forward the request to Auth0 to generate the JWT.
+* `/token` - validates the client ID and redirect URI and forward the request to Auth0 to generate the access token (opaque or JWT).

 ## Deploy